Bratislava Region: 2009 elections

-The 2009 governor's elections were won by Pavol Frešo (SDKÚ–DS) over the independent candidate Vladimír Bajan.
+The 2009 regional elections were won by Pavol Frešo (SDKÚ–DS) over the independent candidate Vladimír Bajan.
 Pavol Frešo was also supported by SaS, OKS, SMK-MKP and KDH.

 Administrative division

 The Bratislava Region consists of 8 districts: Malacky, Pezinok, Senec and 5 districts of Bratislava (Bratislava I – Bratislava V, which form the city of Bratislava).

 There are 73 municipalities in the region, of which 7 are towns.